bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 ---
 layout: post
-title: Intro to Python package manager for beginners (Ft.
+title: How to use Python package manager for beginners (Ft.
 Conda with Cheatsheet)
 categories: tutorial
 ---